-The LG Arena (KM900) was released at the start of 2009 at a really interesting stage for mobile phones.
-The previous two years had seen a major upheaval in the way phones were used as previous successful models such as the Nokia 6300 made way for larger touchscreen models as the Apple iPhone.
+LG Arena Review: The LG Arena (KM900) was released at the start of 2009 at a really interesting stage for mobile phones.
+The previous two years had seen a major upheaval in the way phones were used.
+Previous successful models such as the Nokia 6300 made way for larger touchscreen models as the Apple iPhone.
 With Apple devices now dominating the market, it was up to everyone else to play catchup.

-One thing in Apple’s favour was at this stage Android was still in its infancy, and heavy fragmentation of the market occurred.
+One thing in Apple’s favour was at this stage Android was still in its infancy.
+Heavy fragmentation of the market occurred.
 Anyone wishing to challenge would have to put together its own operating system modified for touch.
 LG were one of the early innovators on the scene and scored some successes with phones such as the LG Viewty (KU990).

-The KM900 represented a step up from this, as Apple’s capacitative technology screens were a clear upgrade on the resistive touch-type screens at the time and hence more was needed to match this, and this phone was the answer to it.
+The KM900 represented a step up from this.
+Apple’s capacitative technology screens were a clear upgrade on the resistive touch-type screens at the time.
+Therefore more was needed to match this, and this phone was the answer to it.

-Great phone design: This was arguably a step above the iPhone and many other handsets by using a metallic design for the housing and rear backplate, giving the phone a very satisfying premium feel in the hand.
+Great phone design: This was arguably a step above the iPhone and many other handsets.
+Using a metallic design for the housing and rear backplate gave the phone a very satisfying premium feel in the hand.
 The titanium finish is shiny as opposed to matt and the phone looks visibly different to many others.

-5-Megapixel Camera: Aimed squarely at Apple, the phone offered a great quality (for a phone) camera, much superior to that seen on other handsets and came with a flash as well and allowed for video recording.
+5-Megapixel Camera: Aimed squarely at Apple, the phone offered a great quality (for a phone) camera.
+It was much superior to that seen on other handsets and came with a flash as well and allowed for video recording.
 With imaging becoming an important part of the phone purchase decision, something like this was enough to swing it.

 MicroSD Card Support: This was another important differentiator and allowed the user to expand the phone memory beyond the on-board 8GB at a low cost.